 Mr. Besirof received the Undergraduate Research Scholar Award from the University of California, San Diego.
 At the University of California, Hastings College of the Law, he was elected to the Order of the Coif and the Thurston Society and was associate articles editor of the Law Review.

-Mr. Besirof is a member of the board of directors and the audit committee of the San Francisco AIDS Foundation, a nonprofit organization founded in 1982 to provide education and treatment.
+Mr. Besirof is Chair of the board of directors of the San Francisco AIDS Foundation, a nonprofit organization founded in 1982 to provide education and treatment.

 Mr. Besirof’s client engagements have led to significant victories.
 His representative matters include the following: